mmccarn/nextcloud-imap_auth/README.md

-External user authentication
+Legacy IMAP Authentication
 ============================
-**Authenticate user login against FTP, IMAP or SMB.**
+**Authenticate user login against IMAP using the code from user_external v0.5.0**

 Passwords are not stored locally; authentication always happens against the remote server.